ecoz2/ecoz2-whale/README.md

 - exerc03: related with the "windy" interval in the 4.5 recording:
     - [exerc03a](exerc03a): excluding the windy interval
     - [exerc03b](exerc03b): only considering the windy interval

+- [exerc04](exerc04): As exerc01 but with number of refinements iterations set to 120